BuiHaiNinh/pizzawebsiteEWA/README.md

 # EWA Docker Setup
-You know about Docker and Docker is running on yur system?
+You know about Docker and Docker is running on your system?
 You do not want to mess up your system by installing a web server and all the fancy software you need for EWA?

 In that case you can simply start several docker containers and you are all set for EWA.